glenkleidon/DelphiTips/README.md

    2. Automatically generate a Web Post from a Record and apply a Web Response to vanilla Pascal record in 1 line of code.
    3. Create simple records in a Server Application and pass them to client application without using Client Data Sets or OLEVariants.
 (Great for DataSnap or Web Service Applications)
    4. One of the most useful benefits is to consume REST service and automatically populate the response into an array of Records with no code.
+   5. Use the Object wrapper to dynamically add new records to a TList or generic TLIST<T> without needing to declare them specifically.

  eg
 ```